FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 }
 ```

-Navigate to "**Users**" in the FusionAuth UI.
+Navigate to "Users" in the FusionAuth UI.
 You should now see a new user created and registered to an application!

-{% include _image.liquid src="/assets/img/blogs/implementing-fusionauth-python/add-user-api.png" alt="Manage User Screen" class="img-fluid full
+{% include _image.liquid src="/assets/img/blogs/implementing-fusionauth-python/add-user-api.png" alt="Manage User Screen" class="img-fluid" figure=false %}
-mb-4" figure=false %}

 ## Troubleshooting Common Errors